auivanau/auivanau.github.io/_litreview/2025-11-20-ai-radonc-workflow.md

 ## Artificial Intelligence in Radiation Oncology: Impact on Workflow Efficiency (Next 5–10 Years)

 It's November 20, 2025.
 It's 7 days until CaRMs.
-I've procrastinated by seeing what info I could get from a simple prompt of asking chat gpt 5.1: "How will AI affect the practice of radiation oncology in the next 5 to 10 years?".
+I've procrastinated by seeing what info I could get from a simple prompt of asking ChatGPT 5.1: "How will AI affect the practice of radiation oncology in the next 5 to 10 years?".

 It responded with the following: